sathariels/sathariels.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Above is me uploading various animations as part of my work.
-This taught me patience and that good things come to those that work hard.
+    Above is a view of uploading various animations as part of my work.
 </div>

- This internship gave me the opportunity to be creative,work with experienced professionals, learn new concepts and solve real world business problems.
-I am very excited that I played a role in the creation of a product that is going to be used by millions of users .
+This project was so important to me as I got an opportunity to implement my learnings , be creative,work with experienced professionals who mentored me along the way,learn new Computer Science concepts,receive and incorporate feedback, and solve real world business problems.